Infection Control And Sterilization Important Notes

 Personal Barriers:

-- Washing & care of the hands
+- Washing and care of the hands

 - For surgical procedures, an antimicrobial surgical hand scrub should be used